WHERE TO BEGIN

 How much does it cost?
 What is your price per square foot?

 It all depends!
 At High Cotton Homes, your custom home is truly custom.
 This is why we shy away from ever just guessing at a square foot price.
 There are so many variables in the finishes that will impact your total investment, and the value of a home is much more than price per square foot.
 We offer detailed estimates before building rather than speculating cost.
-With that being said, we are more than happy to work within a budget.
 Once the build begins, all invoices with High Cotton Homes are totally transparent with the use of CoConstruct, so you have the ability to monitor the cost at every step.
 Check out our Question and Answer Session blog, Week Three, with Will discussing Estimates, here.

 How accurate are your estimates?

 An estimate is just that; an estimation of construction costs for your home.
 It is impossible to factor in everything that can occur during construction.
 The more we know about your building location, material selections and design taste, the closer we can get to an actual building cost.
 However, unexpected things happen when building, such as fluctuating material costs, and changes in your ideas will also affect the accuracy of our original estimate to the final construction cost.
 Also, when you meet with us initially, it is hard to give an accurate estimate without having finalized house plans.
 A "ballpark number" per square foot may be significantly different once we see the house plans you desire to build.
 So in summary, our estimates are much more accurate when we have a 1) finalized set of house plans, 2) know the location you're going to build, 3) know your design selections and 4) no changes are made during construction.